OverClocked ReMix: Reception

 In addition to praising OC ReMix and the works on it, some professional game composers have submitted their own ReMixes to the site.
 The first was in late 2002 by George Sanger, "Fat Dance", remixing his own composition from The 7th Guest.
 In early 2004, this was followed by a second ReMix of its kind, "Squaresoft Variation" (Final Fantasy VI) by Jeremy Soule, who dedicated the arrangement to both OC ReMix founder David W. Lloyd and Final Fantasy series composer Nobuo Uematsu.
 In 2005, Sanger provided another ReMix of his own work performed alongside Team Fat colleagues and game composers Dave Govett, Joe McDermott and K. Weston Phelan, entitled "Wing Theme Surf" (Wing Commander).
 Composer Tommy Tallarico released Earthworm Jim Anthology, an album of music from the Earthworm Jim series, in 2006, which includes tracks originally submitted to OC ReMix by other arrangers.
 In October 2009, composer Alexander Brandon and ReMixer Jimmy "Big Giant Circles" Hinson collaborated to arrange a track Brandon composed for the game Deus Ex, which was expanded in 2013 into an eight-track album collaboration between OC ReMix and Brandon.
 In March 2010, OC ReMix released its Donkey Kong Country 2 ReMix album, Serious Monkey Business, featuring a closing track performed by the game's original composer, David Wise, alongside Grant Kirkhope and Robin Beanland, three composers with ties to Rare's Donkey Kong Country/Land franchise.

 Several amateur OC ReMix submitters and community members have transitioned into professional video game composition careers.
-These include Dain "Beatdrop" Olsen (Dance Dance Revolution SuperNOVA 2), Jillian "pixietricks" Aversa (Civilization IV: Beyond the Sword), Andrew "zircon" Aversa (Monkey Island 2 Special Edition: LeChuck's Revenge), Christopher "Mazedude" Getman (The 7th Guest: Infection), Jimmy "Big Giant Circles" Hinson (Mass Effect 2), Jake "virt" Kaufman (Shovel Knight), and Danny Baranowsky (Super Meat Boy).
+These include Dain "Beatdrop" Olsen (Dance Dance Revolution SuperNOVA 2), Jillian "pixietricks" Aversa (Civilization IV: Beyond the Sword), Zircon (Monkey Island 2 Special Edition: LeChuck's Revenge), Christopher "Mazedude" Getman (The 7th Guest: Infection), Jimmy "Big Giant Circles" Hinson (Mass Effect 2), Jake "virt" Kaufman (Shovel Knight), and Danny Baranowsky (Super Meat Boy).